Last Updated on

 - 24-bit/98 kHz

 The Audient is a portable powerhouse.
-If you are looking for an audio interface at a cheap price and want great performance, this is literally one of the best audio interfaces, if not the very best you can get for this price.
+If you are looking for an audio interface at a cheap price and want great performance, this is one of the best low latency audio interfaces around, especially considering the price.

-The device does not have the sheer amount of features that more expensive audio interfaces have, for example, it does not have the polarity inversion, high-pass filter and pad features these have, but it has a 48V Phantom Power option.
+The iD4 does not have the sheer amount of features that more expensive audio interfaces have.
+For instance, it does not have the polarity inversion, high-pass filter and pad features of some of the high-end audio interfaces on our list.
+But you at least get 48V phantom power.

 What we don’t like

-Best for Amateur Producers: Mackie BIG KNOB Studio Plus
+Best Audio Interface With Multiple Outputs: Mackie BIG KNOB Studio Plus

 - Integrated USB 2.0 audio interface